toppev/get-loyalty-app/docs/README.md

 ## loyalty-panel
-The control/management panel (https://panel.getloyalty.app).
-The place where you create the campaigns, pages etc.
+The control/management panel where you create the campaigns, pages etc.

 Default development port: [3002](http://localhost:3002)